 Following incubation, scrape the yeast using a sterile toothpick, making sure not to scrape any agar [1].
 Add the yeast into a 1.5 milliliter tube with 500 microliters of sterile water [2].

-CU: Plate as talent scrapes the yeast using a sterile toothpick

-CU: 1.5 mL tube with 500 microliters of sterile water as talent adds the yeast there.
+CU: Plate as talent scrapes the yeast using a sterile toothpick.
+1.5 mL tube with 500 microliters of sterile water as talent adds the yeast there.

-Now, add 10 to 15 sterile glass beads onto a YAPD rectangular plate [1-TXT].
-Add the yeast suspension onto the plate and shake thoroughly in all directions for 1 minute to ensure the yeast is spread through all the plate [2].
+Now, add 10 to 15 sterile glass beads and the yeast suspension onto a YAPD rectangular plate [1-TXT].
+Shake thoroughly in all directions for 1 minute to ensure the yeast is spread through all the plate [2].

-CU: Plate as talent adds 10 to 15 sterile glass beads onto a YAPD rectangular plate.
+CU: Plate as talent adds 10 to 15 sterile glass beads and the yeast suspension onto a YAPD rectangular plate.
 TEXT: See text for YAPD plate prep

-CU: Plate as talent finishes adding the yeast suspension and shakes thoroughly in all directions to ensure yeast is spread through all the plate.
+CU: Talent shakes thoroughly in all directions to ensure yeast is spread through all the plate.

 Invert the plate immediately, and tap so that the beads go to the lid.
 Remove and recycle the beads [1].
 Bag the plates and incubate them agar-side down for 1 to 2 days at 30 degrees Celsius.
 Then proceed to the mating step [2].